Driving in France with a US License

 Short-term Visitors

 If you are on a short visit or short business trip to France, you can drive with a valid US driver’s license.
 However, it is important to note that your license must be accompanied by a notarized translation in French.
 This translation is necessary to ensure that local authorities can understand the details of your license.
-Additionally, it is recommended to carry an International Driving Permit (IDP) as an added form of identification.
+Additionally, it is recommended to carry an Permit (IDP) as an added form of identification.
 Though not always necessary, some rental car companies and authorities may ask for an IDP, so it’s best to be prepared.

 If you are a resident of France, holding either a Carte de séjour or a Carte de résidence for more than 90 days, you can drive in France with a valid US driver’s license for a period of one year.
 However, it is important to have a notarized French translation of your license to ensure local authorities can understand it.
 Please note that this one-year validity does not apply to students, as their driver’s licenses expire at the end of their studies.